A Guide to Breastfeeding While Sick With A Cold Or Flu

 A mom’s supply may decrease while she’s ill, but it should return to normal once she’s well.
 While you’re sick, continue practicing ways to increase milk supply like breastfeeding and pumping often, eating as best you can, and keeping hydrated.
 This will help you maintain your supply throughout the time that you’re sick.

-What happens to my breastfeeding routine if I need to be hospitalized due to illness?
+What happens if I need to be hospitalized due to illness?